MAZON: A Jewish Response to Hunger: Inspiration and establishment

-The founding of MAZON was inspired by the horrors of the Ethiopian famine of 1985, and was conceived by former Moment Magazine publisher Leonard Fein, who wanted to build a bridge between the Jewish community and millions of hungry people around the world.
+The founding of MAZON was inspired by the horrors of the Ethiopian famine of 1985, and was conceived by former Moment magazine publisher Leonard Fein, who wanted to build a bridge between the Jewish community and millions of hungry people around the world.

 According to Jewish tradition, rabbis did not allow celebrations to begin until the community's poor and hungry people were seated and fed.
 Fein's notion was to incorporate this ancient tradition into modern day celebrations such as bar and bat mitzvahs, weddings, anniversaries, and other joyous occasions, to help feed those who are less fortunate.
 One way for people to symbolically follow this tradition is to donate a portion of the cost of these events to MAZON, either directly or through MAZON's many partner synagogues across the nation.

-Work

-MAZON, which means "food" or "sustenance" in Hebrew, believes ending hunger will require a holistic approach, acting to ensure that hungry people have access to the nutritious food they need today and working to develop and advance long-term solutions so that no one goes hungry tomorrow.
-MAZON employs three interrelated strategies in its work to end hunger: